 “Due to the nature of the role, I don’t think technology will replace carers,” he says.
 “Rather, technology will make it better for all different aspects of the industry, including workforce management, staff training and the level of care being provided to customers.”

 On average, aged care workers earn $66,594 a year.
 However, the Australian government has introduced a funding scheme for aged care workers who want to upskill, which may help employees boost their earning potential.

 According to Maher, registered nurses account for around 10 per cent of the aged care industry and have the second-highest earning potential in the sector, after managers.

 The average salary range is between $60,000 and $100,000.

 “In community care you need people who can go out and see people,” Maher says.
 “So there will also be a rise in case managers.”

 According to SEEK, the average salary of a community case manager is $72,607 a year.

 According to Neuvoo, the average salary for an aged care chef is $62,776 a year.

 “About 20 per cent of the aged care sector is made up of domestic staff,” Maher says.
 “This includes the cooks and chefs, the food service assistants, who both help in the kitchen but also do the waiter-type roles, cleaning and laundry, administration – everything from the front desk to back-office administration.”
 Remuneration and penalty rates for these jobs vary depending on the employee’s position and level.
 Check the Fair Work Ombudsman’s aged care pay guide for more information.

-The Australian aged care industry is poised for significant growth in years to come, facilitating more employment opportunities and job openings throughout the sector.
+The aged care industry in Australia is poised for significant growth in years to come, facilitating more employment opportunities and job openings throughout the sector.
 The time is therefore ripe for a new wave of workers to investigate a rewarding career in aged care.